awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 **Tip**
 In the AWS Encryption SDK, we distinguish *data keys* from *data encryption keys*\.
 Several of the supported [algorithm suites](#crypto-algorithm), including the default suite, use a [key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function) that prevents the data key from hitting its cryptographic limits\.
 The key derivation function takes the data key as input and returns a data encryption key that is actually used to encrypt the data\.
 For this reason, we often say that data is encrypted "under" a data key rather than "by" the data key\.

-## Master key<a name="master-key"></a>
+## Master Key<a name="master-key"></a>

 A *master key*, also known as a *wrapping key*, is an encryption key that is used to encrypt data keys\.
 Each plaintext data key can be encrypted under one or more master keys\.

 When you use the AWS Encryption SDK, you do not need to generate, implement, extend, protect or use data keys or master keys\.
 The AWS Encryption SDK does that work for you when you call the encrypt and decrypt operations\.
 However, in the Java and Python implementations, you need to specify a [cryptographic materials manager](#crypt-materials-manager) or a [master key provider](#master-key-provider) that supplies master keys\.
 In the C implementation, you specify a [keyring](#keyring) that interacts with wrapping keys for you and returns data keys\.

-The AWS Encryption SDK provides several commonly used master keys or wrapping keys, such as AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\), raw AES\-GCM \(Advanced Encryption Standard / Galois Counter Mode\) keys, and RSA keys\.
+The AWS Encryption SDK provides several commonly used master keys or wrapping keys, such as AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\), raw AES\-GCM \(Advanced Encryption Standard/Galois Counter Mode\) keys, and RSA keys\.
 You can also extend or implement your own master keys and wrapping keys\.

 ## Cryptographic Materials Manager<a name="crypt-materials-manager"></a>

 The cryptographic materials manager \(CMM\) assembles the cryptographic materials that are used to encrypt and decrypt data\.
 The *cryptographic materials* include plaintext and encrypted data keys, and an optional message signing key\.
-You can use the Default CMM that the AWS Encryption SDK provides or write a custom CMM\.
+You can use the default CMM that the AWS Encryption SDK provides or write a custom CMM\.
 You can specify a CMM, but you never interact with it directly\.
 The encryption and decryption methods handle it for you\.

-The Default CMM gets the encryption or decryption materials from the master key provider \(Java and Python\) or keyring \(C\) that you specify\.
+The default CMM gets the encryption or decryption materials from the master key provider \(Java and Python\) or keyring \(C\) that you specify\.
 This might involve a call to a cryptographic service, such as AWS Key Management Service \(AWS KMS\)\.

-In the AWS Encryption SDK for C, you must specify a CMM, such as the Default CMM\.
-In the AWS Encryption SDK for Java and Python, you can specify a CMM and master key provider, but it's not required\.
-If you specify a master key provider, the SDK creates a Default CMM for the master key provider\.
+You don't need to create a default CMM explicitly\.
+The encryption and decryption methods create the default CMM for you when you create a master key provider in Java and Python, or create a session from a keyring in C\.

 Because the CMM acts as a liaison between the SDK and a keyring or master key provider, it is an ideal point for customization and extension, such as support for policy enforcement and caching\.
-The AWS Encryption SDK provides a caching CMM to support data key caching\.
+The AWS Encryption SDK provides a caching CMM to support [data key caching\.](data-key-caching.md)

-## Master key provider \(Java and Python\)<a name="master-key-provider"></a>
+## Master Key Provider \(Java and Python\)<a name="master-key-provider"></a>

 In the AWS Encryption SDK for Java and Python, a *master key provider* returns master keys, or objects that identify or represent master keys\.
 Each master key is associated with one master key provider, but a master key provider typically provides multiple master keys\.